September 2024

 - Updated UNILAG formula to account for number of questions.

-What is "Aggregate Score" for University Admissions?
+What is "Aggregate Score" for University Admissions?s

 Step 1